 • Debts, funeral expenses, and estate administration costs

 What remains after deductions is the taxable estate.
-The lifetime exemption ($13.61 million in 2024) is then applied.
+The basic exclusion amount ($15 million for estates of people who die in 2026) is then applied.
 Only the amount above the exemption is taxed at 40%.

 Example